RaoofAlaa/RandomPasswordGenerator/README.md

 Libraries used :

-1) Secrets to choose and generate random characters.
+1) Secrets to choose the characters & the size of the password randomly.
-2) Strings to generate the password string and manipulate the characters.
+2) Strings to generate the password characters and manipulate the string.